-In a multi-million dollar real estate fraud matter, Chase helped reach a favorable settlement on behalf of a plaintiff group involving the purchase and construction of an oil terminal in Corpus Christi.
+In a multi-million dollar real estate fraud matter, Chase helped reach a favorable settlement on behalf of a plaintiff group involving the purchase and construction of real estate for an oil terminal in Corpus Christi.
 Cause No. 2015-63174; Harris County, Texas.

-In a real estate litigation matter, the Plaintiff voluntarily dismissed his claims against a real estate agent who had been sued for fraud and deceptive trade practices after Chase filed a Rule 91a Motion to Dismiss seeking a dismissal and a mandatory award of attorney’s fees.
+In a real estate litigation matter, the Plaintiff voluntarily dismissed his claims against a real estate agent who had been sued for fraud and deceptive trade practices immediately after Chase filed a Rule 91a Motion to Dismiss.
+Cause No. DC-16-00599; Dallas County, Texas.

 In a construction litigation matter, Chase obtained a removal of a mechanic’s lien from the property records, and a take-nothing summary judgment in favor of his client.
 Cause No. 429-03946-2013; Collin County, Texas.